Fundamental diagram of urban rail transit considering train-passenger interaction: Introduction

+This study derives a theoretical relation among the state variables of transit systems similar to \cref{fd_real} based on the microscopic operation principles.
+It is modeled as a fundamental diagram (FD), which is a well-known concept in vehicular traffic flow theory.
+The original FD describes relation between vehicular flow and density, and it can be used to describe dynamic evolution of traffic by combining with other principles in a tractable manner \citep{Lighthill1955LWR, Richards1956LWR, mahmassani1984nfd, Geroliminis2007mfd}.
+In fact, several recent studies have employed FDs of transit systems to describe train-congestion by modeling the relation between train-flow and train-density \citep{Cuniasse2015train, Corman2019train, de2021train}.
+The novel feature of this study is the incorporation of passengers in an analytical way.
+Furthermore, this study develops a dynamic transit assignment method based on the proposed FD.

-To fill this gap, this article proposes tractable models of the dynamics of urban rail transit considering the physical interaction between train-congestion and passenger-congestion.
-The remainder of this article is organized as follows.
-In Section \ref{sec_fd}, a simple and tractable operation model of rail transit is formulated by considering train-congestion, passenger-congestion, and the interaction between them.
-The model describes the theoretical relation among train-flow, train-density, and passenger-flow under ideal conditions---that is, a {\it fundamental diagram (FD)}.
-In Section \ref{sec_dynamic}, a macroscopic loading model of a transit system in which demand and supply change dynamically is developed based on the proposed FD.
-The model is based on a continuous approximation approach with the FD, which is widely used for automobile traffic flows---that is, an {\it exit-flow model}.
-The model is called macroscopic because it describes the aggregated behavior of trains and passengers in a certain (e.g., urban-scale) spatial domain.
-In Section \ref{sec_valid}, the approximation accuracy and other properties of the proposed macroscopic model are investigated through a comparison with the results of a microscopic simulation.
+This study proposes tractable models of the dynamics of urban rail transit considering the physical interaction between train-congestion and passenger-congestion.
+In Section \ref{sec_ass}, a microscopic model of a rail transit system is introduced based on a passenger boarding model and a train cruising model.
+In Section \ref{sec_fd}, the operation performance of the microscopic model is analyzed.
+Specifically, a mathematically tractable relation among train-flow, train-density, and passenger-flow is derived---that is, a {\it fundamental diagram (FD)}.
+The model can be also viewed as a variation of 3-dimensional macroscopic fundamental diagram \citep{mahmassani1984nfd, Geroliminis2007mfd} with an analytical derivation.
+This is the key contribution of this study.
+In Section \ref{sec_dynamic}, a macroscopic loading model of a transit system is developed based on the proposed FD.
+The model describes the aggregated behavior of trains and passengers in a urban-scale spatial domain based on the FD.
+In Section \ref{sec_valid}, the approximation accuracy and other properties of the proposed macroscopic model are investigated through a comparison with microscopic simulation.
 Section \ref{sec_conc} concludes this article.
+Note that empirical validation of the proposed model based on actual data is out of scope of this study.
+Such validation is now being conducted by some of the authors and preliminary results that support the model have been obtained \citep{Fukuda2019trainfd, zhang2019trainfd}.